capsid/capsid-webapp/README.md

 Running the web application from the command line
 -------------------------------------------------

-CaPSID now uses Maven for building the web application.
+CaPSID now uses Maven (make sure to use 3.1.1 at least) for building the web application.
 We recommend:

 ```shell
 $ mvn